notsatan/kodi-strm/readme.md

  * Activate this environment
  * Install required dependencies into this virtual environment

-While anyone is free to use the direct setup files, do note that they are primarily for my use (to quickly setup a system for usage/testing/debugging) - and are *not guaranteed* to work in your system.
+While anyone is free to use the direct setup scripts, do note that they are primarily for my use (to quickly setup a system for testing/debugging) - and *aren't guaranteed* to work in your system.

 ### Post Setup